EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 CBOR Object Signing and Encryption (COSE) {{RFC8152}} describes how to create and process signatures, message authentication codes, and encryption using CBOR.
 COSE builds on JOSE, but is adapted to allow more efficient processing in constrained devices.
 EDHOC makes use of COSE_Key, COSE_Encrypt0, COSE_Sign1, and COSE_KDF_Context objects.

-# EDHOC Authenticated with Asymmetric Diffie-Hellman Keys {#asym-dh}
+# EDHOC Authenticated with Static Diffie-Hellman Keys {#asym-dh}

 ## Overview {#asym-dh-overview}

-EDHOC authenticated with assymetric Diffie-Hellman keys is very similar to EDHOC authenticated with asymmetric signature keys.
+EDHOC authenticated with static Diffie-Hellman keys is very similar to EDHOC authenticated with signature keys.
 Instead of signature authentication keys, U and V have Diffie-Hellman authentication keys called G_U and G_V, respectively.
 This means that the credentials (certificates, RPK) must include a public key that can be used for Diffie-Hellman.
 The authentication is provided by a MAC computed from an ephemeral-static ECDH shared secret which enables  significant reductions in message sizes.

 In the following subsections only the differences compared to EDHOC authenticated with asymmetric signature keys are described.
 EDHOC authenticated with asymmetric Diffie-Hellman keys is illustrated in {{fig-asym-dh}}.